On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Wave functions of the negatively charged hydrogen ions

+The wave functions of the ground states in the hydrogen ions (${}^{\infty}$H$^{-}$, ${}^{3}$H$^{-}$ (or T$^{-}$), ${}^{2}$H$^{-}$ (or D$^{-}$) and ${}^{1}$H$^{-}$) are approximated with the use of different variational expansions.
+One of the best such expansions is the exponential variational expansion in relative/perimetric coordinates coordinates.
+For the ground $1^1S-$state of the H$^{-}$ ion it takes the form

-where $r_{12} = \mid {\bf r}_1 - {\bf r}_2 \mid$ is the electron-electron (or correlation) coordinate and $C_i$ ($i$ = 1, $\ldots, N$) are the linear variational coefficients of the approximate (or trial) wave function.
+where $\hat{P}_{12}$ is the permutation of the two identical particles 1 and 2 (electrons), the subsript 3 designates the hydrogen nucleus.
+In this notation $r_{21} = \mid {\bf r}_2 - {\bf r}_1 \mid$ is the electron-electron (or correlation) coordinate (scalar) and $r_{3i} = \mid {\bf r}_3 - {\bf r}_i \mid$ are the corresponding electron-nuclear coordinates ($i = 1, 2$).
+Also in this formula $C_i$ ($i$ = 1, $\ldots, N$) are the linear variational coefficients of the approximate (or trial) wave function.
 The $3 N-$parameters $\alpha_i, \beta_i, \gamma_i$ ($i$ = 1, $\ldots, N$) are the non-linear parameters (or varied parameters) of the trial wave function, Eq.(\ref{exp}).
 As follows from the results of our earlier studies (see, e.g., \cite{Fro2005}, \cite{Fro98}) the exponential variational expansion, Eq.(\ref{exp}), provides very high numerical accuracy for any bound state in arbitrary Coulomb three-body systems, i.e. for systems with arbitrary particle masses and electric charges.
 For the H$^{-}$ ions such an accuracy is much higher than accuracy which any other variational expansion may provide, if the same number of basis functions $N$ is used.
-The explicit form of the $\Psi^{*}_{fi}({\bf r}_1, {\bf r}_2)$ wave function is discussed below.
-Note that from Eq.(\ref{exp}) one finds
+Note also that from Eq.(\ref{exp}) one finds the following formula